pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 ### Button Input Methods

-The following groups of methods can be used to check for button events:
+The following groups of methods can be used to check for button events.

+{{% callout info %}}
+Each group offsers similar functionality but in different ways.
+One group may make querying easier than the others depending on the situation.
+{{% /callout %}}

 #### Press States